 - IUFoST publishes scientific journals, newsletters, Information Bulletins and/or proceedings of congresses, symposia, or other types of meetings sponsored by it.

-- IUFoST is a member of the International Council for Science (ICSU).
-It promotes and supports the objectives of ICSU in the area of Food Science and Technology.
-Relations and cooperation with other ICSU Unions and international bodies are encouraged, subject to ratification by the General Assembly.
+- IUFoST is a member of the International Science Council (ISC).
+It promotes and supports the objectives of ISC in the area of Food Science and Technology.
+Relations and cooperation with other ISC Unions and international bodies are encouraged, subject to ratification by the General Assembly.

 Commissions, Committees, Task Forces and Working Groups